How to Grow Organic Hops

 Looking to grow your own hops this season?
 Let us know about your efforts growing hops and show off pictures of your progress the next time you visit Safer® Brand on Facebook.
 We would love to see how you’ve set up your trellis and how your hops are growing.

-For more ideas and special deals from Safer® Brand, join us by subscribing to our E-Newsletter.
+For more gardening ideas and special announcements from Safer® Brand, join us by subscribing to our E-Newsletter.